Mecha05/ME-405/README.md

 ## Code set-up:
 After verifying that your physcial pins match those specified in the code, load all of the attached .txt files into your python 3 program of choosing and save the file to the Romi as a .py file.
 Make sure that the .py file names match those verbatum of those of the .txt files, otherwise erros may occur.

+## optional attachments
+In the attached files there is a .STL file that contains an object for a optional mount.
+This mount has mounting holes for both a single bump sensor and the 8-channel QTRX sensor array.
+However due to printing challengs we did not implement this feature into our design.
+However given more time this mout would be a very benifical thing to have.
+Locating the  8-channel QTRX sensor array out infront of the robot plus closer to the ground woul dhelp with smoother robot movements and clearer line tracking.
+Additionly by putting the bump sensor our from you eliminate the risk of not contacking the box, reduces the price of ordering both bump sensor assemblies, and the IMU does not need to be relocated.